Sim Racing Studio 2.0 Motion Tuning Guide

 Increasing Max Telemetry for Traction Loss

-Traction Loss is unique among all the other axis effects since it represents an error while driving.
+Traction Loss is unique among all the other axis effects since it represents an error while driving (Rally, Dirt Oval and Road, or Drifting are exceptions and discussed below).
 If you capture telemetry from the guidance above and make no errors or abnormal motions while driving, the captured telemetry for Traction Loss will be relatively low.
 This is because you did not actually lose traction from over-steer or under-steer while capturing telemetry.
 There might be some very small values when entering or exiting a corner or while swerving on the track.

 This lower telemetry value if utilized will start to move the platform to the maximum possible movement as it approaches the Max Telemetry value.
 So, even if there isn’t any traction loss occurring from over-steer or under-steer, you will likely feel traction loss begin during normal driving because the Max Telemetry value is so low.